wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 ### APIs

 APIs are listed below articles.
 A [divider](#dividers) separates APIs from articles, and each API's title is represented as a group.
-This group contains overview information, such as the API's description, contact, licensing, servers and global security.
+This group contains overview information, such as the API's description, contact, licensing, servers, and global security.

 ### Schemas